10 Scuba Diving New Year’s Resolutions

 Scuba diving offers so many once in a lifetime opportunities and sites on every dive.
-The best way to capture those moment is with an underwater camera.
-If this is something you want to try do some research about basic principles of underwater photography.
-Who knows, you could enter your photos into certain scuba competitions and be featured in award winning images for Underwater Photographer of the Year!
+The best way to capture those moments is with an underwater camera.
+If this is something you want to try to do some research about basic principles of underwater photography.
+Who knows, you could enter your photos into certain scuba competitions and be featured in award-winning images for Underwater Photographer of the Year!
 Take a look at last year’s winners for some inspiration.

 9. Give Back to the Ocean